Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 Remember Item 2 above?
 Yes.
 That one.
-All you need to do is to use Paymaya to cash-in, and then use its feature to transfer to another bank.
+All you need to do is to use Paymaya to cash-in and then use its feature to transfer to another bank.
 You'll find G-Xchange Inc. among the options, select it, and complete the transfer.
-You'll get notification shortly in your GCash app saying that you received money, and that your balance is updated.
-Voila, you may now use the funds for whatever purpose you need it.
+You'll get a notification shortly in your GCash app saying that you received money and that your balance is updated.
+Voila, you may now use the funds for whatever purpose you need.

 The only caveat of this is that it consumes your monthly transaction limit for both Paymaya and GCash, so use this trick wisely.

-The convenience fees of GCash on selected cash-in transactions may bring unnecessary financial burden, but luckily it can be avoided, or minimized, through the ways explored in this article.
+The convenience fees of GCash on selected cash-in transactions may bring an unnecessary financial burden, but luckily they can be avoided, or minimized, through the ways explored in this article.